CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Experiment

 The impact of SSE-CoT and DA-CoT varied according to the dataset type.
 For instance, in news-related datasets, such as TagMyNews, SSE-CoT exerts a more substantial influence than DA-CoT, likely because of the frequent occurrence of widely recognized entities in news texts.
 Conversely, in specialized datasets, such as Ohsumed for medical content and StackOverflow for computing science, the importance of DA-CoT increases, reflecting the prevalence of domain-specific terminology.

-\textbf{QLFQ Ablation.} Ablation studies were performed on six benchmark datasets to assess the influence of the components of the QLFQ framework.
-We developed two variations of the QLFQ as follows. \begin{itemize} \itemsep=0pt \item QLFR+w/o rewriting: Omission of the rewriting step, using the concatenation of the original input with the retrieved text as input. \item QLFR+w/o retrieval: Omission of the retrieval step, employing rewritten original inputs as input. \item QLFR+w/o both: Utilizing the original input without modification. \end{itemize}
+\textbf{SSE-CoT Ablation.} Ablation studies were performed on six benchmark datasets to assess the influence of the components of the SSE-CoT framework.
+We developed two variations of the QLFQ as follows. \begin{itemize} \itemsep=0pt \item SSE-CoT+w/o rewriting: Omission of the rewriting step, using the concatenation of the original input with the retrieved text as input. \item SSE-CoT+w/o retrieval: Omission of the retrieval step, employing rewritten original inputs as input. \item SSE-CoT+w/o both: Utilizing the original input without modification. \end{itemize}

 Table \ref{table4} displays the outcomes of our ablation study, highlighting the best-performing metrics in bold.
 The findings indicate that both steps in our SSE-CoT are beneficial.
 The rewriting step addresses the challenge of syntactic inexactitude in short texts, while the retrieval step effectively resolves the issue of semantic sparsity.
 A comparison reveals that retrieval offers slightly more advantage than rewriting, suggesting that semantic deficiencies in short texts are more critical than syntactic imprecision.